Noaemien/ada-template-website/betting-floor.md

 ## The Tournament Is About to Begin

-With bets placed and expectations set, it is time to know the rules of the competition and the strucutre of the competion before letting the hubs fight.
+With bets placed and expectations set, it is time to know the rules of the competition and the structure of the competition before letting the hubs fight.

 **Discover how the World Cup of Hubs is designed.**